 Hearts of Palm Dip

-- 1 (14½-ounce) jar hearts of palm, drained and roughly chopped
+- 1 (14½-ounce) jar hearts of palm drained and roughly chopped

-- 1 tablespoon extra virgin olive oil
+- 1 tablespoon (15 mL) extra virgin olive oil plus more for drizzling

-- 2 tablespoons freshly squeezed lime juice
+- 2 tablespoons (30 mL) fresh lime juice

-- 1 large garlic clove
+- 1 medium garlic clove grated with a microplane

-- 1/8 cup fresh cilantro leaves
+- ⅛ cup fresh cilantro leaves

-- sea salt
+- kosher salt

 - freshly ground black pepper